RayaDev1990/Signal/README.md

 # Signal
-Signal Tunnel VPN
+Signal VPN Client

-Signal Tunnel VPN is a desktop application designed to provide unrestricted internet access by establishing secure SSH tunnels.
+Signal VPN Client is a desktop application designed to provide unrestricted internet access by establishing secure SSH tunnels.
 The software offers a user-friendly interface, making it easy to configure and manage your connections.
-With straightforward setup options, Signal Tunnel VPN ensures that users can easily navigate through the settings to establish a secure and reliable connection to the open internet.
+With straightforward setup options, Signal VPN Client ensures that users can easily navigate through the settings to establish a secure and reliable connection to the open internet.

 Donate :